BlockchainCommons/Gordian/Envelope/Use-Cases/Educational.md

 ### 5. Paul Privately Proves Proficiency [Herd Privacy]

-> _Problem Solved:_ Paul wants a credential, but he doesn't trust the organization giving out the credentials with his personal information!
+* **Use Case:** Paul wants a credential, but he doesn't trust the organization giving out the credentials with his personal information!
+* **Independence Benefits:** Paul is in total control.
+He decides when to apply for a credential.
+He limits the issuer's knowledge to only his expertise.
+He decides whether to ever reveal his possession of the credential.
+* **Privacy Benefits** Paul ensures that the issuer never gains any information about him, not even his email address.
+He in fact never makes a connection to the issuer other than through an IP address that he uses to take a test, which of course can be hidden through a VPN.
+Later, his credential is hidden as a hash amidst many others.
+No one can decipher it without a proof from Paul, which means Paul's connection to the credential is only revealed if he desires.

 Paul wants to get a credential showing proficiency in Gordian Envelope from Blockchain Commons, but he's a good Cypherpunk: he knows not to trust any organization.
 Fortunately, Blockchain Commons has privacy-protecting options.